 2-3 cloves of garlic, minced

-1/2 a jalapeno pepper, minced (more or less depending your your heat preference, I myself include some of the seeds for extra heat!)
+1/2 a jalapeno pepper, minced (more or less depending on your heat preference, I myself include some of the seeds for extra heat!)

 2 TBS lime juice